alastairreid/RelatedWork/_notes/swarm-verification.md

 title: Swarm verification
 ---

+*[Todo: need to go back to [holzmann:ieeetse:2011] that introduced the term and check that all the things I say below are "swarm" verification specifically and not just "parallel verification".]*

 Splitting a verification problem into pieces that can be tackled in parallel.
 In particular, largely automatic techniques that exploit some parameter and invoke multiple copies of the verifier with different parameter values and with